Brotherta/wam-examples/README.md

 <h3 align="center">Web Audio Modules Examples</h3>

 <p align="center">
-Simple step-by-step example of web audio host. <br>
-It shows how to customize your audio processor with multiple workflow. <br>
+Simple step-by-step example of a web audio host. <br> It shows how to customize your audio processor with multiple workflows. <br>
-Using JavaScript, C++ or Web Audio Modules.
+Using JavaScript, C++, or Web Audio Modules.

 <br>
 <a href="https://www.webaudiomodules.org/">Web Audio Modules</a>